hamza-m-masood/multiterm-astro/src/content/posts/the-authorization-server.md

 :warning:
 :::

-**4.3** The `request ID` from the request in the previous section is embedded into this form in the background.
-So when the user clicks on Submit, the `request ID` is embedded into the API call to`/approve` in the authorization server.
-Here is the request object that is sent to the `/approve` endpoint path:
+**4.3** The `request ID` from the client in the previous section is embedded into this form in the background.
+So when the user clicks on Submit, the `request ID` is included into the API call to`/approve` in the authorization server.
+The authorization server will compare the request ID from the form to what is stored in it's database for added security.
+Here is the full object that is sent to the `/approve` endpoint path:

 ```JSON
 {